ModelCloud/GPTQModel/docs/tutorial/02-Advanced-Model-Loading-and-Best-Practice.md

 # Advanced Model Loading and Best Practice
-Welcome to the tutorial of AutoGPTQ, in this chapter, you will learn advanced model loading and best practice in `auto-gptq`.
+Welcome to the tutorial of GPTQModel, in this chapter, you will learn advanced model loading and best practice in `gptqmodel`.

 ## Arguments Introduction
 In previous chapter, you learned how to load model into CPU or single GPU with the two basic apis: